torproject/onionbalance/docs/tutorial.md

   onionbalance to it, and then we will run onionbalance so that it generates a frontend onion service configuration.
-* We will *then setup the backend instances* by configuring Tor as an onion service and putting it into \"onionbalance instance\" mode.
+* We will *then setup the backend instances* by configuring Tor as an onion service and putting it into "onionbalance instance" mode.
 * In the end of the guide, we will *setup onionbalance* by informing it about the backend instances, and we will *start it up*.
 After this, we should have a working onionbalance configuration.